privacybydesign/irma-documentation/yivi-docs/docs/technical-overview.md

 ### Core software projects

 * [IRMA mobile app](yivi-app.md): (mobile) application that receives attributes, and can disclose them.
-* [`irma` command](irma-cli.md): contains an IRMA attribute verification and issuance server, scheme management, and more.
+* [`yivi` command](yivi-cli.md): contains an IRMA attribute verification and issuance server, scheme management, and more.
 * [irmajs](irmajs.md): javascript library acting as glue between an IRMA server and the requestor's website, allowing the requestor to instruct an API server to issue or verify attributes.

 ## Overview